Medical School Rankings UK – 2026 Results

 The Guardian

-UCLAN and Aston take the bottom spots on the two tables, with only two shared entries between them.
+The University of Lancashire takes the bottom spots on both tables, with just one other shared entry between them.
 It’s worth noting that, especially with the Complete University Guide’s scoring system, none of these universities score particularly poorly.
 While they may not be exceptional in many areas, the education provided at these medical schools is of a high standard and will give you the best chance of employment afterwards.
 As we said before, these medical schools aren’t bad; they just had some truly exceptional competition.

 We know the rankings featured in each table individually, but how do the results looked when considering both tables?

 Below, we have created a table that combines the ranking positions for each university from both tables to determine the order based on both opinions.
-When looking at the combined positions, a lower total equals a higher ranking For example, Cambridge ranked 1st & 2nd in the two tables, so it received a combined ranking of 3, making it the highest-ranked medical school in the UK.
+When looking at the combined positions, a lower total equals a higher ranking.
+For example, Cambridge ranked 1st and 4th in the two tables, so it received a combined ranking of 5, making it the highest-ranked medical school in the UK.
 Let’s take a look:

 UniAdmissions' Combined Medical School Rankings